 Is Hands On Orlando a faith-based organization?

-No. People of all faiths and philosophies are welcome.
+People of all faiths and philosophies are welcome.

-When it comes to helping non-profit agencies, what are Hands On Orlando’s greatest challenges?
+What are Hands On Orlando’s greatest challenges?

 Few volunteers, groups and companies understand that we help them at our expense.
 The non-profit sector has an extremely high employee turn-over rate and generally does a poor job of retaining and passing along institutional knowledge.